erithion/tiril/README.md

 </details>

 ... you can enjoy your reading.
 Mind you though that SmartBook application shows the author's translation for English-Russian books only.
-This is the limitation set by the author of the application.
-Thus you will have to set this direction in the options to see the translation you have supplied with the book
+This is a limitation set by the creator of the application.
+Thus you will have to set this direction in the options to see the translation you have supplied with your book.
+Otherwise the application will show you a translation from Google Translate
 <details>
  <summary>Click to see the gif-image</summary>